Now I Do Web Stuff!

 The developer team was led by David Uli, and included Brenda Nguyen, Zakai Robbins and myself.

-We have each gotten whisked off into other projects but we all intend to come back to the project to finish up the few loose ends needed to complete the working model.
 We welcome pull requests that could include additional features and enhancements.
 The code is available at Github.

 We conceived and created this project at DevBootcamp.

 A NodeJs project: I have a site named Rankarooski! currently deployed on a Heroku hobby server.
 I hope to have it up as a small commercial website soon.

 You can see my "learning while doing" code at Tom2277's GitHub repository.

 The Rankarooski site lets a visitor easily chime-in on all sorts of subjects: it only takes a few clicks and a little dragging to make a nice list, and even turn it into an image to easily share on social networks using the html2canvas library.

 I've read Rolling Stone's, and ESPN's "best ever" lists and I wanted to respond right back at them if I could do so with a few clicks and drags.

 It is great and easy to do new things as a web developer: people have written shared so many tools and walk-throughs on the web.
 I can get started working on something new after only hours of reading and experimenting.